 - Carry your purse across the front of your body, with your forearm across the front of the purse and your elbow held tightly against your side.

-- Carry your keys, wallet or other valuables in pockets in your clothes.
+- Carry your keys, wallet or other valuables in your clothes pockets.

 - Carry minimum amounts of cash and credit cards.
 Keep a record of all of your card numbers.

-- Don't leave it on the seat of your car or out in the open in a vehicle.
+- Don't leave it on the seat of your car or somewhere visible inside your vehicle.

 - Keep zippers and flaps secured on backpacks.
-Do not store wallets and valuables in the backpack.
+Don't store wallets and valuables in your backpack.

 - Carry totes that zip or have securable flap closures.
-Do not carry an open tote.
+Don't carry an open tote.

 Be careful when using an automatic teller machine, especially when getting cash.
 To increase your level of safety at automatic teller machines follow these basic guidelines: